ARBUCHELI/REACT-BUCHELI-COURSE-INTRO-TO-LIFECYCLE-METHODS/README.md

 * To make a component have state, give the component a state property.
 This property should be declared inside of a constructor method.
 * this.state should be equal to an object.
 * Use of the first lifecycle methods during the mounting phase: constructor(), and render().

+## Important:
+* Notice that the clock created here is static.
+We will use componentDidMount() to update it in the next lesson.